havok2905/character-editor/README.md

 ## Current Roadmap

-- Character Images
-- Creature Images
+- Creature and Character Images
-- Iconography
+- Creature and Character Sheet Iconography
-- Configurable character download locations
+- Configurable download locations
-- Configurable character json locations
+- Configurable json locations
-- Types documentation
-- Split type system from CLI project into its own repo
+- Split type system from CLI project into its own repo and add as dependency

 ## ENV